Designing machine intelligence — inspiration from the Silver Screen (part 3)27 Jan 2019

 Is it okay to assign consciousness and then laugh when it gets destroyed so easily?

 The tale of a cow and a paranoid android

-Just like in Next-Gen, a lot of random things get intelligence in the “hitch-hikers guide to the universe”.
+Just like in Next-Gen, a lot of random things get intelligence in the Hitch-hikers guide to the galaxy.
 Doors, sad robots (Marvin, the paranoid android) and even cows.

-In the restaurant at the end of the universe a cow will personally explain to you why it’s ethical (and really tasty) to eat it.
+In the restaurant at the end of the universe a cow personally explains to you why it’s ethical (and really tasty) to eat it.

-An interesting use of sentience, but also pretty scary!
+An interesting use of sentience, but also pretty uncomfortable!

 Your task is to bring me the butter

 When Rick creates a robot with a consciousness just to have it pass butter, we think of him as a cruel guy.
 The robot hangs it’s head and Rick tells him ‘that’s just life’, it’s funny - but cruel :)